 The Ethics, Nominating and Corporate Governance Committee of the Board of Directors is responsible for identifying, reviewing and evaluating candidates to serve as our directors (consistent with criteria approved by the Board), reviewing and evaluating incumbent directors, recommending to the Board for selection candidates for election to the Board of Directors, making recommendations to the Board regarding the membership of the committees of the Board, assessing the performance of the Board, and developing our corporate governance principles.
 Our Ethics, Nominating and Corporate Governance Committee charter can be found on our website at www.gladstoneinvestment.com.
 Membership of the Ethics, Nominating and Corporate Governance Committee is comprised of Messrs.
 Adelgren (Chairperson) and Coulon.
-Mr. Outland has served as an alternate member since February 2008, and Messrs.
-Mead and Parker and Ms. English have served as alternate members since April 2008.
-Alternate members of the Ethics, Nominating and Corporate Governance Committee in meetings of the committee only in the event of an absence of a regular member of the committee.
+Messrs.
+Outland, Mead and Parker and Ms. English served as alternate members of the committee during the fiscal year ended March 31, 2009.
+Alternate members of the Ethics, Nominating and Corporate Governance Committee only in the event of an absence of a regular member of the committee.
 Each member of the Ethics, Nominating and Corporate Governance Committee is independent (as independence is currently defined in Rule 4200(a)(15) of the NASDAQ listing standards).
-The Ethics, Nominating and Corporate Governance Committee met five times during the last fiscal year.
+The Ethics, Nominating and Corporate Governance Committee met four times during the last fiscal year.